-I would like to note here that the sources I have addressed so far have a regional bias.
-We have just overviewed what genocide studies tend to look like in the West, as most efforts for defining it have taken place in that hemisphere; these studies are altered a bit in an Eastern Asian context.
-David Frank argues that international anti-genocide norms and their institutional incorporation have led to a quick decrease in genocide risks in East Asia.55 He points out that the Association of Southeast Asian Nations (ASEAN) nations have entered a relatively peaceful period, particularly when compared to just 50 years ago.
-The one clear exception is the current genocide of the Rohingya in Myanmar, in which a minority Muslim group is facing violent persecution by a Buddhist majority; this stands out even more starkly when compared to the relative peace of its surrounding countries.56 Frank also cites Alexander Bellamy, who lists four reasons that genocidal activities have slowed in Asia:
+I'd like to note here that the sources I've addressed so far have a regional bias.
+We know what genocide studies tend to look like in the west, as most efforts for defining it have taken place in that hemisphere; things are altered a bit in an eastern context.
+David Frank argues that international anti-genocide norms and their institutional incorporation have led to a quick decrease in genocide risks in East Asia.
+He points out that the Association of Southeast Asian Nations (ASEAN) nations have entered a relatively peaceful period, particularly when compared to just 50 years ago; the one clear exception is the current genocide of the Rohingya in Myanmar, which stands out even more starkly when compared to the relative peace of its surrounding countries.
+He also cites Alexander Bellamy, who lists four reasons that genocidal activities have slowed in Asia: